METRO LEAGUE GUIDELINES (2022-2023)

 (officials, former players and coaches, etc) may sign up to evaluate.

-There will be two mandatory practices for those players selected.
+There will be 2 mandatory practices for those players selected.

-The All-Star game is an event, held in 2018 at Sacred Heart Academy (date TBD), put on by the Coaches Association in order to recognize some of the top players in the state.
+The All-Star Game is an annual event put on by the Coaches Association in order to recognize some of the top players in the state.
 Before 2016, we had 1 game in which a Senior team played an Underclass team.
-Moving forward, we decided to have two games; one of Seniors vs. Seniors and another of Underclass vs. Underclass.
-The number of players that each team can send is based on regular season district standings.
+Currently, we have 2 games: 1 of Seniors vs. Seniors and another of Underclass vs. Underclass.
+The number of players that each team can nominate is based on regular season Regional standings.

-For more information, contact Dennis Truman at email@example.com.
+For more information, contact Sacred Heart Head Coach, Dennis Truman at firstname.lastname@example.org.

 TIME: Junior Game @ 12pm and Senior Game @ 1:30pm.
 The facility will open at 11:15pm for warm up time.